seangraham44/Welshify/README.md

 console.log(country);
 ```

-#### Advanced mode parameters can be used and have the following effect:
+Advanced mode parameters can be used and have the following effect:

+#### Delay feature - False flag

 The false flag returns the translated country 60 minutes after requesting it.
 Pretty useful from time to time.